elunna/nerfhack-changelog/README.md

 * Applying a cursed horn of plenty causes hunger.
 * Cursed armor weighs more when worn.
 * Cursed rings burn extra nutrition when worn.
+* A welded cursed quarterstaff doesn't block spellcasting (xnh)
+* Cursed rings can slip off your fingers when Glib.
+* Vampires like cursed blood more than uncursed or blessed blood (the opposite of SLASH'EM)
+* Using a cursed unlocking tool has a chance to break (Evil)
+* Credit cards may slip through a lock when cursed or hero is fumbling (xnh).
+* Cursed food items will no longer tame or pacify monsters.
+* Cursed gems count as attacks when thrown at unicorns.
+* Cursed scrolls of remove curse will curse items.
+* Implement behavior for cursed potion of gain ability (xnh)
+* Cursed wands have a higher chance of exploding and can backfire.
+* Cursed potions of gain level can be used in Sokoban to bypass a floor (xnh)
+* Cursed launchers always have a chance of misfiring.

 ### Weapon changes